Find Trade Colleges

 Precision Metal Working majors at LTC take out an average of $7,520 in student loans while working on their Undergraduate Certificate.

-With a ranking of #10, Northcentral Technical College did quite well on this year’s most popular schools for precision metal working students working on their undergraduate certificate.
+Northcentral Technical College landed the #10 spot in the 2023 rankings for the most popular undergraduate certificate precision metal working programs.
 North Central Technical College is a medium-sized public school located in the city of Wausau.

 Of the 18 students majoring in precision metal working at North Central Technical College, 83% are male and 17% are female.